liyu95/signal_comparison/data_from_NA12878_Human_Chr21/README.md

 In doing so, we first randomly sampled 100 raw signals, and obtained the ground-truth reference sequence, using the NA12878_Human_Chr21 dataset.

-# part 1: signal simulation
+# Part 1: signal simulation
 We then simulate the signals by the folllwing two strategies:

 ## 1) simulated signals by DS1.0